NeuralVox/OpenPhonemizer/README.md

 ## Evaluation

-We introduce PhonemizerBench, a benchmark to evaluate the similarity of alternate Phonemizers to `espeak`.
+We introduce PhonemizerBench, a benchmark to evaluate the similarity of alternate Phonemizers to `espeak` (this benchmark measures against `espeak`, assuming it's score is 100).

 **Run 1**